BrianHenryIE/php-codecoverage-markdown/README.md

 ## Status

-* Planned breaking change (~0.2): default output should only be the table; documentation can show how easiest to add headers, other info, etc.
 * Ironically, this project's tests pass locally but fail in GitHub Actions!
 I'll tag 1.0 when I figure that out
 * This should be spun into its own GitHub Action so it is not a dependency in a project